 Currently, all three and four year olds in England receive 15 hours of free childcare each week for 38 weeks of the year.
 The Government proposes to increase this to 30 hours for eligible working parents.
-The new entitlement will only be available to families where both parents are each earning, on average, a weekly minimum equivalent to 16 hours at national minimum wage or national living wage (and where no parent is earning more than £100,000).
+Since previous consideration in the Lords the government have changed eligibility criteria so that the entitlement will only be available to families where both parents are each earning, on average, a weekly minimum equivalent to 16 hours at national minimum wage or national living wage (and where no parent is earning more than £100,000).
 In the autumn statement, the Government announced an additional £300 million to increase the average rate of payment to providers and £50 million of capital funding to support the roll out of the offer.